SalvaPiol45Tech/Fork-of-ARC-2026/README.md

 **Status: Experimental ARC-AGI-2 candidate**

-This project combines:
+The system is intended as a research/competition experiment combining:

 * independent neural solver families,
-* single-GPU Kaggle execution,
+* offline execution,
+* multi-GPU scheduling,
-* managed GPU reuse,
+* delayed GPU handoff,
 * input-only workload estimation,
-* label-free solver selection,
-* cross-solver agreement,
+* solver agreement,
-* exact training-pair rule evidence,
+* training-pair rule evidence,
-* duplicate-aware candidate generation.
+* duplicate-aware candidate selection.

-The reported **40.0419% independence projection is not a competition score**.
+The reported **40.0419% independence projection should not be presented as a competition score**.

-A competition result should only be reported after a completed Kaggle rerun and the corresponding leaderboard receipt.
+Final competition performance should only be reported after the corresponding Kaggle rerun and leaderboard receipt have been completed.

 ---